What is Cyber Polygon?

 Could an organisation join the exercise as a Red Team?

-Will the teams receive any instructions on what needs to be done to solve a particular task?
+Will the teams receive any instructions or hints on what needs to be done to solve a particular task?

 - scenario rules